-The rules for registration and recordation appear in this booklet.
-Read them carefully before filling in an Application for Entry in the Herd Register of the American Dairy Goat Association.
+The rules for registration and recordation appear in this book-let.
+Read them carefully before completing an application for entry in the Herd Register of the American Dairy Goat Association.
 There are 13 parts on this application.
 If you do not have a supply of these forms (Application for Registration or Recordation), write for some at once.
 Remember, all animals must be tattooed before they can be accepted for registry or recordation.
+ADGA encourages you to create an account in the ADGA Next Generation Software service and register your dairy goats online through your established account.

-The American Dairy Goat Association will accept quality substitute applications for registration that conform to the physical layout and design of the current application, a sample of which must be submitted to the Secretary-Treasurer for preapproval.
+The American Dairy Goat Association will accept quality substitute applications for registration that conform to the physical layout and design of the current application, a sample of which must be submitted to the Secretary-Treasurer for pre-approval.